 - Once the chicken has reached its desired doneness, please remove them from the fryer.
 Do not allow them to sit and soak up the oil.

-- Allow the fried chicken to rest on a wire rack lined with paper towels ensure that they were not greasy and retained their crunch.
+- Allow the fried chicken to rest on a wire rack lined with paper towels to ensure that they were not greasy and retained its crunch.

 - Don’t be intimidated by deep-frying, it gets easier over time.